francescorivola/rabbit-lru-cache/README.md

     }
 });
 cache.addInvalidationMessageReceivedListener((content, publisherCacheId) => {
-    console.log("Cache Message", "publisherCacheId", publisherCacheId, "content", content);
+    console.log(
+        "Cache Message",
+        "publisherCacheId",
+        publisherCacheId,
+        "content",
+        content
+    );
 });
 cache.addReconnectingListener((error, attempt, retryInterval) => {
-    console.log("Reconnecting", error.message, "attempt", attempt, "retryInterval", retryInterval);
+    console.log(
+        "Reconnecting",
+        error.message,
+        "attempt",
+        attempt,
+        "retryInterval",
+        retryInterval
+    );
 });
 cache.addReconnectedListener((error, attempt, retryInterval) => {
-    console.log("Reconnected", error.message, "attempt", attempt, "retryInterval", retryInterval);
+    console.log(
+        "Reconnected",
+        error.message,
+        "attempt",
+        attempt,
+        "retryInterval",
+        retryInterval
+    );
 });

 await cache.getOrLoad("key", () => Promise.resolve(5));
-cache.del("key");
+cache.delete("key");

 await cache.close(); // gracefully shutdown RabbitMq connection
 ```

-Every time the lru-cache **del** or **reset** function is called a message is published in a fan out exchange and each cache subscribers consume the message to invalidate the corresponding key or the entire cache.
+Every time the lru-cache **delete** or **clear** function is called a message is published in a fan out exchange and each cache subscribers consume the message to invalidate the corresponding key or the entire cache.

 The **getOrLoad** function forces you to set item in cache only after loading it, avoiding a wrong usage of the library as, for instance, set in cache an item after modifying it.
 Finally, this function comes with concurrency mechanism to avoid stale data and [Thundering herd problem](https://en.wikipedia.org/wiki/Thundering_herd_problem) by use the same promise for concurrent requests of the same cache key while the corresponding item is not loaded in cache yet.